- How much does Invisalign hurt?

 Attachments, buttons and elastics help your aligner put extra pressure on your teeth which may cause more pain around certain teeth.
-Or, if you are having your overbite corrected, or another type of malocclusion, the buttons and elastics will be helping to realign your bite and might cause your jaw to ache.
+If you are having your overbite corrected, or another type of malocclusion, the buttons and elastics will be helping to realign your bite and might cause your jaw to ache.

 Another issue that you may encounter is if the edges of your aligner are sharp or rough.
 This can cause irritation and soreness of the gums, but your dentist can rectify this easily if you let them know.

 It’s important to remember that any pain from the Invisalign system won’t last forever, so don’t let it put you off getting treatment.

 Invisalign pain should only last for the first 2-3 days of a new aligner.
 So if you are changing your aligner every 2 weeks then you should only experience pain for those first few days of each new set.